NautilusTrader

 Databento

-NautilusTrader provides an adapter for integrating with the Databento API and Databento Binary Encoding (DBN) format data.
-As Databento is purely a market data provider, there is no execution client provided - although a sandbox environment with simulated execution could still be set up.
-It's also possible to match Databento data with Interactive Brokers execution, or to calculate traditional asset class signals for crypto trading.
+NautilusTrader includes an adapter for the Databento API and Databento Binary Encoding (DBN) format data.
+Databento is a market data provider only.
+The adapter does not include an execution client, but you can pair it with a sandbox for simulated execution.
+You can also match Databento data with Interactive Brokers execution, or calculate traditional asset class signals for crypto trading.

-• Loading historical data from DBN files and decoding into Nautilus objects for backtesting or writing to the data catalog.
+• Loading historical data from DBN files and decoding to Nautilus objects for backtesting or catalog storage.

-• Requesting historical data which is decoded to Nautilus objects to support live trading and backtesting.
+• Requesting historical data decoded to Nautilus objects for live trading and backtesting.

-• Subscribing to real-time data feeds which are decoded to Nautilus objects to support live trading and sandbox environments.
+• Subscribing to real-time data feeds decoded to Nautilus objects for live trading and sandbox environments.

-Databento currently offers 125 USD in free data credits (historical data only) for new account sign-ups.
+Databento offers 125 USD in free data credits (historical only) for new sign-ups.

 Overview